Canonical URLs: A Beginner's Guide to Canonical Tags

 Google recommends using 3xx redirects (server-side redirects) for the quickest results.

-This includes the 301 redirect, which you can learn more about in our 301 redirect guide.
+An example is the 301 redirect.
+Learn more about 301 redirects in our 301 redirect guide.

 List Canonical URLs Only in Your Sitemap